identity2/YARC/database/readme.md

 * vote_article(***username***, ***sub_name***, ***aid***, point)
 * vote_comment(***username***, ***sub_name***, ***aid***, ***cid***, point)

+## Notes
+* No indexes are created because the data size is rather small.
+* Redis is used for tracking trending subreddits only because my purpose is to just try it out.

 ## Retrospect
-Maybe I could merge the article entity together with the comment entity for simplicity.
+* Maybe I could merge the article entity together with the comment entity for simplicity.
 Also, vote_article and vote_comment could definitely be merged.
+* I could use Redis to cache hot articles and karma, but I was too lazy to do it.